nabinno/dojo/datacamp/introduction_to_data_warehousing.md

 ## Possible use cases for a data warehouse for Zynga
 ```
+Companies are willing to invest a large amount of money into developing a data warehouse for the potential insights they can bring.
+For example, Zynga, the social video game company, said the following when submitting to become a publicly traded company.

+Let's imagine how Zynga might use its data warehouse.
+Select the answer that is not a use case for how Zynga may have used its data warehouse.

+[x]For new game development, by allowing employees to store, track, and collaborate on the code for their latest game
+[ ]For Marketing and measuring its sales campaign effectiveness by connecting data from internal and external systems such as web analytics platforms and advertising channels.
+[ ]For team performance evaluations using metrics derived from the data warehouse to create customized dashboards or reports showing team performance.
 ```

 ## What's the difference between data warehouses and data lakes?